sequenceiq/blog/source/_posts/2014-07-30-spark-mllib.markdown

 While there is a loud buzz about what’s faster than the other and there are huge numbers thrown in as the *X* multiplier factor we don’t really want to enter that game - as a fact we’d like to mention that both example performs better than Mahout KMeans (2-3x faster with 20 iterations), but these are really small datasets.
 We have seen larger datasets in production where the performances are quite the same, or can go the other way (especially that Spark is new and people don’t always get the configuration right).

-In one of our next post we will show you metrics for much larger data - follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook) for updates.
+In one of our next post we will show you metrics for a much larger dataset and other ML algorithms - follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook) for updates.

-## Apache Tez
+## Apache Tez - the new (promising) kid in the block
 We can’t finish this blog post before not talking about [Apache Tez](http://tez.apache.org/) - the project is aimed at building an application framework which allows for a complex directed-acyclic-graph of tasks for processing data.
 We (and many others) believe that this can be a good alternative for Spark - especially for machine learning.
 The number of frameworks which are adding or moving the MR runtime to Tez is increasing - among the few to mention are Cascading, Summingbird, Conjecture - and of course us :) at SequenceIQ.

+Note that Apache Tez has already showed *great* result.
+Being the key building block of the [Stinger inititive](http://hortonworks.com/labs/stinger/) led by Hortonworks it managed to speed up Hive with 100X.

 ## Other promising machine learning frameworks